rafaelvanat/fluig-user-importer/README.md

 -Add the widget in a page of your fluig (while browsing it with your chosen browser)

 Contributions accepted.
-Feel free to open issues and also pulling requests to solve them.
+Feel free to open issues and also pushing requests to solve them.